elevien/math166/index.md

 **Prerequisites**: Solid undergraduate education in applied mathematics

-**Course description**: This a "journal club" style course, and the goal of this course is to provide students with guided practice navigating the scientific liturature.
-This includes reading, but also the process of finding articles relavent to one's research goals and formulating research questions based on a reading.
+**Course description**:  This a "journal club" style course where goal is to provide students with guided practice navigating the scientific literature.
+This includes reading papers, but also the process of finding articles relevant to one's research goals and formulating research questions based on a reading.
-During class, students will present and discuss articles.
+Class time will be spent on student presentations and discussions of articles.
-The course will be based around the theme: What can we learn from noise?
-Statistical modeling of complex systems.
+This iteration of Math 166 will be based around the theme "What can we learn from noise?
+Statistical modeling of complex systems".
+This theme is sufficiently generally to cover topics that are of interest to most applied mathematics students, but will help facilitate some cohesion.
 Topics include, but are not limited to:
 <ul>
-  <li> Bridging microscopic and macroscopic phenomona in biological, physical and social systems </li>
+  <li> Developing probabilistic models of biological, physical and social systems </li>
   <li> Machine learning from a statistical physics perspective </li>
-  <li> Fundemental questions in stochastic processes and random matrix theory </li>
+  <li> Fundamental questions in stochastic processes and random matrix theory </li>
 </ul>

 ## Course policies